ai4reason/eprover-data/TABLEAUX-19/README.md

 ### Run scripts ###

-The scripts to run the experiments are provided in the `scripts` directory
+The scripts used to run the experiments are provided in the `scripts` directory.

-TODO